rogerbinns/apsw/doc/execution.rst

 `sqlite3_prepare_v2 <http://sqlite.org/c3ref/prepare.html>`_,
 `sqlite3_step <http://sqlite.org/c3ref/step.html>`_ or
 `sqlite3_open_v2 <http://sqlite.org/c3ref/open.html>`_ are running, as
-well as many other functions that could take more than a trivial amount of time.
-The GIL is re-acquired while user defined functions, collations and the various hooks/handlers run.)</p>
+well as all other functions that could take more than a trivial amount of time or use the SQLite mutex.
+The GIL is re-acquired while user defined functions, collations and the various hooks/handlers run.)

 Note that you cannot use the same cursor object in multiple threads concurrently to execute statements.
 APSW will detect this and throw an